Why are organisations at risk of password leaks and password dictionary attacks?

 Ensure security for your organisation

 The rise in password dictionary attacks is directly related to the availability of leaked password lists and the fact that people reuse their passwords.
 Reviewing your password policy and ensuring it serves you today and in the future doesn’t have to be a daunting task.
-Sometimes the regulatory bodies send conflicting messages, but today it is clear that password blacklisting is an effective way to shift the burden from users to authenticators and prevent dictionary attacks.
+Sometimes the regulatory bodies send conflicting messages, but today it is clear that blocking vulnerable passwords is an effective way to shift the burden from users to authenticators and prevent dictionary attacks.
 Password policies shouldn’t be “set and forget”.
 Your password policy needs to re-evaluated continuously to respond the user behavioural patterns and the emergence of new threats.